Cancer patients wait up to 12 weeks for urgent treatment

 The Herald can now reveal how District Health Boards rank when it comes to cancer treatment wait times.

-Counties Manakau DHB has one of the worst track records in New Zealand with some patients waiting up to 12 weeks for urgent cancer treatment.
+Counties Manukau DHB has one of the worst track records in New Zealand with some patients waiting up to 12 weeks for urgent cancer treatment.

 Records show the DHB has been slipping well below the Government's "faster cancer treatment" target since August last year.